 The CRL is measured to check the date of the pregnancy and make sure it is in the 45 to 84mm range,’ explains Dean.

 ‘We then look at the anatomy of the baby as far as possible at this early stage.
 This includes the skull, the brain, that there are two arms, two legs, the heart, stomach, bowel, pelvis, and bladder.’

 The 12-week scan is the first in-depth look at your growing baby and assesses the early development in the womb

-The nuchal translucency measures the fluid at the back of the baby’s neck and gives you an indication of the possibility that your baby may have Down’s syndrome.
+The nuchal translucency measures the fluid at the back of the baby’s neck and gives you an indication of the possibility of Down’s syndrome.

 ‘Current guidelines for the 12-week scan is undertaken alongside the Nuchal scan or Down’s screening,’ says Dean.